peoplepower/peoplepower-docs/message_sequence_charts/diagrams/apps/mobile_app_schema/README.md

 # Mobile App Schema

-The client API interface allows for
+The client API interface allows for presenting specific screens from a url, provided either by this app or a separate app.

 ## Table of contents